 - Acting for and advising non-solicitors in connection with Court of Protection applications and their role and responsibilities as a lay deputy or trustee

-Anna works closely with her clients, their families, case managers, support teams and litigation lawyers to ensure that her clients' property and financial affairs are managed as collaboratively as possible.
-She recognises the importance of being flexible and pragmatic in her approach in order to ensure her clients' needs are identified and met on an ongoing basis.
+I work closely with my clients, their families, case managers, support teams and litigation lawyers to ensure that my clients' property and financial affairs are managed as collaboratively as possible.
+I recognise the importance of being flexible and pragmatic in my approach in order to ensure my clients' needs are identified and met on an ongoing basis.

-Anna read Law at Durham University and graduated with a First Class degree.
-She went on to complete her LPC at the College of Law, London with distinction.
-Prior to joining Fieldfisher, she worked at two of the country's leading Court of Protection practices and managed the London team of a national Court of Protection department.
-She is a member of the Court of Protection Practitioners' Association (CoPPA) and has been recognised in the Legal 500 for her Court of Protection work on cases for children with cerebral palsy.
+I read Law at Durham University and graduated with a First Class degree.
+I went on to complete my LPC at the College of Law, London with distinction.
+Prior to joining Fieldfisher, I worked at two of the country's leading Court of Protection practices and managed the London team of a national Court of Protection department.
+I am member of the Court of Protection Practitioners' Association (CoPPA) and have been recognised in the Legal 500 for my Court of Protection work on cases for children with cerebral palsy.

 I am ranked in Legal 500 as a Next Generation Partner.